Welcome to the new world of public speaking and presenting.

 The mediocre presenter is focused on the ‘end game’ and result.
 They have worked hard; just want to be liked, get what they came for and to get out as quickly as possible.

 The Mindful presenter is even more interested in the journey than the result.
 They work hard to stay present moment by moment.
-They achieve that by breathing, remaining conscious about their words, actions, and reactions and impact each has on themselves as well as their audience.
+They achieve that by breathing, remaining conscious about their words, actions and reactions.

 Public speaking and presenting is challenging and mindfulness isn’t easy, which is why I believe we haven’t seen a great deal of it being used in business presentations over the last decade.
 The world is changing though and when it comes to communication, attention spans and the way we connect with fellow human beings we are learning more each day.

-For now, there is a scientifically tried and tested practice that tells us beyond question that self-awareness and presence is the key to happiness and success.
-Given that they are the two key elements most of us continue to search for when it comes to connecting in business mindfulness must undoubtedly be the key.
+For now, it’s our belief, that self-awareness and presence are two of the fundamental keys to happiness and success.
+Given that they are the two key elements most of us continue to search for, when it comes to connecting in business, mindfulness can contribute a great deal.

 We owe it to our colleagues, customers, company and ourselves to remember that when it comes to public speaking and presenting, connecting really is everything.